-If you use PostgreSQL and have truncated a table with the hope that your primary key serial or sequence has been reset to 1, nope, it does not work that way.
+If you use PostgreSQL and have truncated a table with the hope that your primary key serial or auto-increment sequence has been reset to 1, unfortunately, it does not work that way.

 Scenario